atakama/jmeter_plugin_variabilization/README.md

 ## Atakama Variabilization Plugin  :

-This plugin aims to assist the jmeter developper during the script development.
+This plugin aims to assist the jmeter developer during the script development.
 By putting it inside a thread Group with a module controller, it can go through all the samplers that are subelements of the module controller

 ![image](https://user-images.githubusercontent.com/2484866/182611112-19605d2d-40e1-4cf4-a114-0e2dfe54cf3a.png)